 - I. Existing authorised sites for Traveller uses will be safeguarded provided there remains a need for these uses within the District. - 2.
-The following location, indicated on the Policies Maps in Appendix C, is identified as preferred sites for accommodating the future needs of Travellers: - Four Acres, Shorncote, near South Cerney 7 pitches - Meadowview, Fosseway, near Bourton-on-the-Water 4 pitches - 3.
+The following locations, indicated on the Policies Maps in Appendix C, are identified as preferred sites for accommodating the future needs of Travellers: - Four Acres, Shorncote, near South Cerney 7 pitches - Meadowview, Fosseway, near Bourton-on-the-Water 4 pitches - 3.
 The following approach will be used to determine the acceptability, in principle, of planning applications for Traveller development: - a.
 First preference will be sites specifically allocated in this Plan for Travellers. - b.
 Second preference will be to designate additional pitches / plots within the boundaries of existing suitable Traveller sites, including sites that have already been identified for this use. - c.
 Third preference will be to extend existing suitable Traveller sites adjacent to existing boundaries. - d.
-Where a sufficient supply of pitches or plots cannot be achieved at the above locations new sites will be considered. - 8.7.3 A jointly-commissioned review to assess the number of pitches required by the travelling community across the Gloucestershire Housing Market Area was published in November 2022 (GTAA) (2).
-An addendum to this report was subsequently published in October 2023 (3).-The Local Plan aims to accommodate the 'Ethnic' definition of Traveller pitch need (4). - 8.7.4 The GTAA concludes that there is an identified need in Cotswold District to provide 10 Traveller
+Where a sufficient supply of pitches or plots cannot be achieved at the above locations new sites will be considered. - 8.7.3 A jointly-commissioned review to assess the number of pitches required by the travelling community across the Gloucestershire Housing Market Area was published in March 2017 November 2022 (GTAA) (2).
+An addendum to this report was subsequently published in October 2023 (3).
+Essentially, the GTAA establishes three categories of Travellers: Households that meet the PPTS planning definition; Households that could not be interviewed, hence their status is 'unknown'; and Households that do not meet the new definition.
+The Local Plan aims to accommodate the 'Ethnic' definition of Traveller pitch need (4).